-OBJECTIVE WHAT TO LOOK FOR HOW TO MEASURE DATA AND EVALUATION SOURCES DATA AND EVALUATION SOURCE LINKS SUPPORTING RESOURCES PLANNING TOOLS 2.10 HEALTH & WELL-BEII omes and minimize health risk fac 2.11 Health care access Provide high quality local health systems that are accessible and responsive to How healthy is our community?
-Doctor visits Preventative health care Health spending Health condition prevalence Health insurance coverage Health provider availability CDC data Headwaters Economics, "Populations at Risk" tool CDC interactive data Headwaters Economics, Populations at Risk Tool community needs Do our residents have access to health care resources?
-Ratio of health providers to population Rates of health insurance coverage Federal health care location data CDC data Hospitals Urgent cares CDC interactive data How do you measure access?
+OBJECTIVE WHAT TO LOOK FOR HOW TO MEASURE DATA AND EVALUATION SOURCES DATA AND EVALUATION SOURCE LINKS 2.10 HEALTH & WELL-BEIN NG: Achieve positive health outco omes and minimize health risk fac tors 2.11 Health care access Provide high quality local health systems that are accessible and responsive to community needs How healthy is our community?
+Doctor visits Preventative health care Health spending Health condition prevalence Health insurance coverage Health provider availability CDC data Headwaters Economics, "Populations at Risk" tool CDC interactive data Headwaters Economics, Populations at Risk Tool Do our residents have access to health care resources?
+Ratio of health providers to population Rates of health insurance coverage Federal health care location data CDC data Hospitals CDC interactive data How do you measure access?
 Is it easy for people to walk and bike to where they need to go?
 Walkability and bikeability: proximity of resources and availability of sidewalks and bike infrastructure.
 Used for recreation and to access local amenities, resources, jobs and schools.
-WalkScore WalkScore CDC interactive data EPA Walkability Index Active Communities Tool Action Planning Guide Conducting a walk audit 2.12 Active living Promote active lifestyles for adults and children to integrate physical activity into Do our residents have access to fitness and recreational amenities?
-Availability, location and affordability of fitness and recreational resources such as recreation centers, parks, sports fields, trails County health rankings and roadmaps County Health Rankings and Roadmaps, Access to Exercise Opportunities their daily routines.
+WalkScore WalkScore CDC interactive data EPA Walkability Index 2.12 Active living Promote active lifestyles for adults and children to integrate physical activity into their daily routines.
+Do our residents have access to fitness and recreational amenities?
+Availability, location and affordability of fitness and recreational resources such as recreation centers, parks, sports fields, trails County health rankings and roadmaps County Health Rankings and Roadmaps, Access to Exercise Opportunities their dany routines.
 What is the condition of our bike and pedestrian infrastructure?
 Local observation of bike and pedestrian infrastructure gaps and access Local observation of bike and pedestrian infrastructure condition Local observation Local observation 2.13 Healthy environments Reduce and eliminate the exposure of residents to unhealthy environments.
 Are our residents being exposed to unhealthy or hazardous environmental conditions?
-Point source and non-point source pollution Asthma rates Diabetes rates Sudden disease or outbreak Center for Disease Control CDC data and statistics EPA/NEI 2014 point source emission map National Environmental Public Health Tracking Network Diabetes Burden toolkit National asthma maps 2.14 Healthy foods Ensure that adults and children of all income levels have physical and economic access to fresh and healthful food and have opportunities to learn about nutritious eating and food safety Do adults and children in our community have access to healthy, affordable food options?
-Food access data USDA Economic Research Service USDA Food Environment Atlas USDA Food Access Research Atlas About the atlas 2.20 HOUSING: Construct, preserve, and maintain an adequate and diverse supply of housing types and affordability options for all residents RRC Best Practices: 2.4 Housing Diversity 2.21 Housing access Provide a diversity of housing type and affordability options Is there an adequate availability of diverse and affordable housing options?
+Point source and non-point source pollution Asthma rates Diabetes rates Sudden disease or outbreak Center for Disease Control CDC data and statistics EPA/NEI 2014 point source e map 2.14 Healthy foods Ensure that adults and children of all income levels have physical and economic access to fresh and healthful food and have opportunities to learn about nutritious eating and food safety Do adults and children in our community have access to healthy, affordable food options?
+Food access data USDA Economic Research Service USDA Food Environment Atlas USDA Food Access Research Atlas About the atlas 2.20 HOUSING: Construct, preserve, and maintain an adequ uate and diverse supply of housir ng types and affordability opt ions for all residents 2.21 Housing access Provide a diversity of housing type and affordability options Is there an adequate availability of diverse and affordable housing options?
 Excessive housing cost burden (households spending greater than 30% of income on housing costs) Displacement rates by income level, race, age and gender Residential occupancy by race Preservation, creation, availability, location, accessibility, quantity and quality of affordable housing options Envision Tomorrow, "Balanced Housing Model" Headwaters Economics, "Populations at Risk" tool Envision Tomorrow, Balanced Housing Model Headwaters Economics, Populations at Risk Tool MSHDA